shingyeung/contrib/README.md

 ```

+You will be supplying privkey.pem and fullchain.pem at Solid initialization, below.

 **Now, don't forget to goto your router and remove the port 80 forward configuration.**

 ## Install Solid with npm

 As root:

+This takes a while...
 ```npm install -g solid-server@4.4.2```

 Note: Latest version NSS 5.0.1 (4/2019) appears to peg CPU on a rpi3 after a trustedApp is added; 4.4.2 does not